Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-We also chose five different labeled datasets, which we describe below.
-These datasets were used to train the supervised methods and evaluate all of the embedding methods in a classification task.
-All of these datasets pose binary classification problems.
-We prioritized datasets that had initially been used to evaluate any of the reproduced methods by their authors while we accounted for diversity of sizes and class imbalance scenarios.
-The selected datasets were preprocessed following the same procedure used for ZINC.
-Further details about their class imbalance and numbers of compounds are summarized in Table \ref{table:labeled_datasets}.
+We also selected eight different labeled datasets, five classification datasets and three regression datasets, which were used to train the supervised methods and to evaluate all embedding methods.
+All of the classification datasets pose binary classification tasks.
+We prioritized datasets that had initially been used in the reference papers \cite{oskooei2018paccmann,zheng2019identifying,jaeger2018mol2vec,ozturk2018novel,xu2017seq2seq} while we accounted for diversity of sizes and class imbalance scenarios.
+The selected datasets were preprocessed following the same procedure used for ZINC, described above.
+Further details about class imbalance and numbers of compounds are summarized in Table \ref{table:labeled_datasets}.
 Namely, these datasets are: